grumpyjames/limits_of_tda/README.md

 * For each order that is filled, a call to a new OutboundEvents function `onOrderFilled(int accountId, int orderId, int amount)` should be made
 * Filled orders should be removed from the system (so if another wholesale order arrived, they won't get filled twice)

-It is perfectly valid for orders to be placed or cancelled between a call to `placeBatchOrder` and `onWholesaleOrder`.
-Dealing with this is outside of the scope of this story, but if you've time to spare, why not have a go?
+It is perfectly valid for a wholesale order to arrive that does not fill every extant order completely, or, conversely, contains more bread than is required.

+Attempting to fairly allocate the bread is outside of the scope of this task; in order to test it, however, allocation will need to be _consistent_.